martincaime/martincaime/README.md

 I'm Martín Caime, a Professional Photographer and a Full Stack Developer who's Front-End developement and UX/UI oriented.
 I'm seeking exciting new challenges mixing my two passions in IT.

-Here are some of my proyects:
+Here are some of my projects:

 - WeatherApp: https://github.com/martincaime/WeatherApp
 - PokédexApp: https://github.com/martincaime/PokedexApp